 Bancha Arashiyama Tea

-A beautiful quality classic organic Bancha, low in caffeine, soft, grassy and very drinkable all day.
-The traditional everyday drink in Japan.
+A delightful organic classic Japanese Bancha, low in caffeine, soft, smooth, grassy and drinkable all day long.

 • 100g